hyung8758/HY_matlab_NN/README.md

    information: 0 or 1.
 For example, if your target data is MNIST and one of the target data is digit 6, then your target data will look like [0 0 0 0 0 1 0 0 0 0].
+   You may use 'spreadTarget' function to transform the target data.

+USAGE
+---
+- Run demo_ANN first in order to understand the ANN structures.
+1. Run pathOrganizer.
+2. Import training and testing data.
+3. Set the parameters.
+4. Build N structure. (run NetBuild)
+5. Run DNN.

 CONTENTS